Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach

 Fuzzing techniques have also been employed to trigger faulty behaviors by systematically perturbing operating scenarios.
+Originally developed for software testing, fuzzing is the automated, repeated mutation of inputs to explore a wide range of system behaviors and increase the likelihood of exposing faults.
 Li et al.~\cite{li2020av} introduced \emph{AV-Fuzzer}, which leverages genetic algorithms to perturb traffic participants in the \textsc{Apollo} platform~\cite{baiduapollo}, leading to broader discovery of critical safety violations compared to methods such as random fuzzing or adaptive stress testing.
-Cheng et al.~\cite{cheng2023behav} proposed \emph{BehAVExplor}, a behavior-guided fuzzing approach that uses unsupervised clustering to model ego vehicle behavior and guide scenario generation based on behavior diversity and violation potential.
+Cheng et al.~\cite{cheng2023behav} proposed \emph{BehAVExplor}, a fuzzing approach that uses unsupervised clustering to model ego vehicle behavior and guide scenario generation based on behavior diversity and violation potential.
 Evaluated on \textsc{Apollo} and \textsc{LGSVL}~\cite{rong2020lgsvl}, it outperformed state-of-the-art baselines by detecting a significantly larger and more diverse set of violations.
-Crespo-Rodriguez et al.~\cite{crespo2024pafot} proposed \emph{PAFOT}, a position-based framework that models non-playable character maneuvers using a nine-position grid around the ego vehicle and applies a genetic algorithm to evolve collision-inducing scenarios.
-To improve local search, \emph{PAFOT} incorporates a mutation-based local fuzzing strategy, which helps uncover additional safety violations near high-risk cases, leading to better performance than \emph{AV-Fuzzer} and random testing in \textsc{Carla}.
-In a more recent study, Ji et al.~\cite{ji2025dofuzz} proposed \emph{DoFuzz}, a search-based framework that generates kinematically valid and naturalistic driving scenarios using a hybrid physics-based and learning-based encoding, and prioritizes test executions based on a freshness score that estimates behavioral novelty.
+Crespo-Rodriguez et al.~\cite{crespo2024pafot} proposed \emph{PAFOT}, a position-based framework that models the movements of surrounding traffic agents using a nine-position grid around the ego vehicle and applies a genetic algorithm to evolve collision-inducing scenarios.
+To improve local search, \emph{PAFOT} incorporates a local fuzzing strategy, which helps uncover additional safety violations near high-risk cases, leading to better performance than \emph{AV-Fuzzer} and random testing in \textsc{Carla}.
+In a more recent study, Ji et al.~\cite{ji2025dofuzz} proposed \emph{DoFuzz}, a search-based framework that generates naturalistic driving scenarios from traffic patterns respecting basic vehicle dynamics and trajectories learned from real driving data, and prioritizes test executions based on a freshness score that favors behaviorally novel cases.
 Evaluated on multiple \textsc{Carla} \emph{Leaderboard}~\cite{carlaleaderboard} driving tasks, \emph{DoFuzz} discovered more unique failures and achieved faster convergence compared to \emph{BehAVExplor}.